'Nazi-chic': Why dressing up in Nazi uniforms isn't as controversial in Asia

 The appeal of 'Nazi chic'

-Institute for Security and Development Policy Non-Research Fellow Elliot Brennan told CNN for the majority of Asian countries Nazi Germany doesn't have the same historical meaning as for Westerners.
+Institute for Security and Development Policy Non-Resident Research Fellow Elliot Brennan told CNN for the majority of Asian countries Nazi Germany doesn't have the same historical meaning as for Westerners.

 "The outcry over the Nazi costumes in Taiwan, while obviously offensive to those educated on this terrible period in history, should remind us of the dangers of cultural relativism," he said.